 You might also love these Christmas ideas:

-- These Christmas color-by-number printables are sure to be a hit with your kids or students.
+- These Christmas color-by-number printables will surely be a hit with your kids or students.

 - I love anything reading, so why not decorate and laminate these adorable Winter Bookmarks?